 5 Ways Mobile Makes Senior Communities More Efficient

-Mobile usage is deeply integrated into our culture and influences the daily routines of some senior living residents, their families and community staff.
+Let’s face it, mobile smartphones influence the daily routines of most senior living residents, their families and community staff.
 A majority are regularly tuned into their devices to communicate, simplify tasks and get up-to-date information, but many senior living communities are missing the opportunity to do the same.

 1. Reducing Labor Costs